coolaj86/explore-github-actions/README.md

     -   I trust Github maybe more than I trust facebook... still on the fence as to whether or not I like the idea of them having my DO server's SSH deploy key...
+- actions - such as `actions/checkout@v2`, `actions/setup-node`, etc are just Github Repositories.
+The official ones are [github.com/actions](https://github.com/actions).

 ## Good References